std::strong_order

 Specifically,

-- First, if std::numeric_limits<T>::is_iec559istrue, performs the ISO/IEC/IEEE 60559 totalOrder comparison of floating-point values and returns that result as a value of typestd::strong_ordering(note: this comparison can distinguish between the positive and negative zero and between the NaNs with different representations)
+std::numeric_limits<T>::is_iec559istrue, performs the ISO/IEC/IEEE 60559 totalOrder comparison of floating-point values and returns that result as a value of typestd::strong_ordering(note: this comparison can distinguish between the positive and negative zero and between the NaNs with different representations) - Otherwise, if the expression

-- Otherwise, if the expression a <=> bis well-formed and its result is convertible tostd::strong_ordering, returns that result.
+a <=> bis well-formed and its result is convertible tostd::strong_ordering, returns that result. - Otherwise, if the expression

-- Otherwise, if the expression a <=> bis well-formed, but its result is not convertible tostd::strong_ordering, then the function is defined as deleted.
+a <=> bis well-formed, but its result is not convertible tostd::strong_ordering, then the function is defined as deleted. - Otherwise, if the expression

-- Otherwise, if the expression a <=> bis ill-formed, but the expressionsa == banda < bare both well-formed and convertible tobool,
+a <=> bis ill-formed, but the expressionsa == banda < bare both well-formed and convertible tobool, - if

-- if a == bistrue, returnsstd::strong_ordering::equal
+a == bistrue, returnsstd::strong_ordering::equal - otherwise, if

-- otherwise, if a < bistrue, returnsstd::strong_ordering::less
+a < bistrue, returnsstd::strong_ordering::less - otherwise, returns

-- Otherwise, the function is defined as deleted.
+std::strong_ordering::greater - Otherwise, the function is defined as deleted.

 Parameters